Skip to Content

 How to get rid of overwintering garden pests?

-Remove diseased plant material, apply dormant oils to trees, and use organic mulch strategically to disrupt pest habitats.
+Apply dormant oils to trees and shrubs, use organic mulch to disrupt pest habitats.

 Conclusion